What Is Transpersonal Psychology?

 What Transpersonal Psychology Can Do For You

-A transpersonal psychologist believes that the whole self-needs to be healthy to have the best performance in life.
+A transpersonal psychologist believes that the whole self-needs to be healthy to have the best experience with life.
 Transpersonal psychology believes that there is a part of your body that is often ignored.
 Your physical body is taken care of by a medical doctor.
-A psychologist in the traditional field will treat your mental symptoms.
-So what does a transpersonal psychologist do?
-Simply put, they help treat your soul, which is ignored in most scientific fields, according to what they believe.
+A psychologist in a more traditional field will treat your mental symptoms.
+So, what does a transpersonal psychologist do?
+Simply put, they help treat your soul, which is ignored in most scientific fields, as that's a difficult concept to pin down.

-What a soul is will differ from person to person.
+The idea of exactly what a soul is will differ from person to person.
 For some, it’s the immortal part of you that goes to another plane of existence after your death.
 For others, the soul is more metaphorical, and it means the traits that make you, you.
-Whatever your belief of the soul is, transpersonal psychology focuses on the idea that we are more than our physical body, and different levels of consciousness need caring.
+Whatever your belief of the soul is, transpersonal psychology focuses on the idea that we are more than our physical body and that different levels of consciousness need caring.
 By studying transpersonal psychology, a person can help increase their self-actualization levels and live a better life.

 - Those who feel like their spiritual life needs more care.
 These people often want to visit beyond their normal consciousness or improve their relationship with a higher being they believe in.
 A transpersonal psychologist can help a person look at their spiritual side.

-To accomplish this, they use many techniques used by traditional therapy.
-For example, a transpersonal psychologist may use talk therapy, which is what most traditional psychologists use.
-Instead of just talking to someone and guiding them through their feelings, a transpersonal psychologist will integrate spirituality into it.
-Here are some techniques they use.
+To accomplish this, a transpersonal psychologist may employ many of the same techniques used by traditional therapy.
+For example, a transpersonal psychologist might use talk therapy, which is what many traditional psychologists use.
+Instead of simply talking to someone and guiding them through their feelings, however, a transpersonal psychologist will integrate spirituality into it.
+Here are some techniques they use:

-- Meditation is good for calming your nerves, but it’s used as well to reach another plane of existence.
+- Meditation.
+Meditation is good for calming your nerves, but it’s often used to attempt to reach another plane of existence.
 A transpersonal psychologist will use different types of meditation to help you with your spiritual side.

 - Dreamwork.
 Your dreams are said to be a look into the world beyond the conscious.
 A transpersonal psychologist will look at your dreams and try to find the meaning of them.
-They may make you lucid dream, where you can control your dreams by being aware of them.
+They may guide you to lucid dream, where you can control your dreams by being aware of them.

 - Altered states of consciousness.
-A transpersonal psychologist may alter your consciousness of helping you find yourself.
-They may do that through hypnotism or drugs, though the latter isn’t used much anymore.
+A transpersonal psychologist may alter your consciousness in order to help you find yourself.
+They may do this through hypnotism or drugs, though the latter isn’t used much anymore.

 - Music therapy.
 Some transpersonal psychologists will use music to help a person stay calm, reach their goals, or reach the next level of consciousness.
 Music therapy is used in many different parts of psychology and is not just limited to transpersonal psychology.

 - Peak experiences.
 This is the feeling of euphoria one gets when they experience self-actualization.
 Someone who has a peak experience may display it through a small activity, or the activity could be intense.
-Transpersonal psychology wants people to achieve their peak experiences and also studies how people display peak experiences.
+Transpersonal psychologists want people to achieve peak experiences, and they also study how people display peak experiences.

-- Mindfulness involves being aware of the present and not letting the past or future occupy your mind.
+- Mindfulness.
+Mindfulness involves being aware of the present and not letting the past or future occupy your mind.
 It involves heightened sensations that allow a person to see the world around them in much more detail.
-Mindfulness is a concept that’s in many forms of psychology and not just transpersonal psychology.
-There are many ways to be more mindful, and a transpersonal psychologist can find the way that’s best for you.
+Mindfulness is a concept that’s found in many forms of psychology and not just transpersonal psychology.
+There are many ways to be more mindful, and a transpersonal psychologist can guide you to find the way that’s best for you.

-- This studies concepts that cannot be proven scientifically, such as reincarnation, telepathy, psychokinesis, ghosts, and any other paranormal experience.
-Because of the nature of what it studies, parapsychology is seen as pseudoscience.
-But for believers or just the curious, it is interesting.
+- Concepts that cannot be proven scientifically, such as reincarnation, telepathy, psychokinesis, ghosts, or any other paranormal experience.

 Where Can You Find A Transpersonal Psychologist?